-Autolyzed yeast extract, like yeast extract, soy extracts, and hydrolyzed vegetable protein, contains naturally occuring MSG (monosodium glutamate).
-Food alarmist have often reported this ingredient as a "hidden source of MSG in foods."
-Foods using autolyzed yeast extract cannot claim to be MSG free with labelling such as "NO MSG" or No added MSG."
+Autolyzed yeast extract, like yeast extract, soy extracts, and hydrolyzed vegetable protein, contains naturally occurring MSG (monosodium glutamate).
+Food alarmists have often reported this ingredient as a “hidden source of MSG in foods.”
+Foods using autolyzed yeast extract cannot claim to be MSG free with labeling such as “NO MSG” or No added MSG.”
 MSG, as the sodium salt of glutamic acid, when it is used directly in foods, must be listed as such, but it does not have to be listed when it occurs in ingredients like autolyzed yeast extract.
 Many people have reported adverse reactions to MSG, but there has been little clinical evidence linked to such reactions.

 Uses in Foods